PlankCipher/et/README.md

     print definitions for WORD from wordnik.com if correctly spelled, otherwise print spell suggestions.
 (WORD is required for this option)

   -pro or --pronounce
-    play American English pronunciation of WORD from macmillandictionary.com
+    play American English pronunciation of WORD from macmillandictionary.com.
+(WORD is required for this option)

   -spl or --spell
     print spell suggestions for WORD from wordlist if not spelled correctly (exits with 1 as exit code), otherwise print a message indicating that WORD is spelled correctly.
 (WORD is required for this option)